Warship Wednesday July 13, 2016: The tale of the pre-owned polar sub

 Here at LSOZI, we are going to take off every Wednesday for a look at the old steam/diesel navies of the 1859-1946 time period and will profile a different ship each week.
 These ships have a life, a tale all of their own, which sometimes takes them to the strangest places.- Christopher Eger

-Here we see the O-class diesel-electric submarine USS O-12 (SS-73) at the Lake Torpedo Boat Co., Bridgeport, Connecticut, on 7 October 1918, just prior to her completion.
+Here we see the O-class diesel-electric submarine USS O-12 (SS-73) at the Lake Torpedo Boat Co., Bridgeport, Connecticut, on 7 October 1918, just before her completion.
 Although her Naval service during the Great War and immediately after was limited, her mark on history was not.

 The U.S. Navy, dating back to the Revolutionary War’s Turtle and the Civil War’s Alligator, was a world leader in submarine development.